 Here are some common OBD 2 error codes you’ll see:

 1. P0087 – “Fuel Rail/System Pressure – Too Low”

-P0087 is a general code that indicates a problem in the fuel delivery system.
+P0087 is a general code indicating a fuel delivery system problem.
 It is triggered once the ECM has detected low fuel pressure at the fuel pressure sensor.

 It is similar to P0088 which tells us there is high fuel pressure found in the fuel system.

 2. P018C – “Fuel pressure sensor “B” Circuit Low”

 There are a few things that can cause this code like a bad sensor, or high or low fuel pressure.

 3. P0191 – “Fuel Rail Pressure Sensor Circuit “A”